Mathématique: Chapter 36

 “Switch,” Rush said indistinctly, almost as soon as TJ started.

-“Keep going,” Lam said, glancing at TJ.
+“Keep going.”
+Lam directed her words at TJ.
 “His tracing is approaching his baseline.
 Let’s bring him all the way back down.”

-“How you doing, hotshot?”
+“How we doing, hotshot?”
 Young asked.
 “Hearing anything?”

 “Nothing?”
 Lam asked.
 “Not even the D-minor?”